When I was a child, my mom told me I shouldn’t eat too much coriander because she thought it was harmful to the brain.

 The potting soil you’re using must also be rich in nutrients.

-It also has a very strong texture that doesn’t break down over time.
+It also has a very firm texture that doesn’t break down over time.

-In hot weather, you might need to water the plant few times per day.
+In hot weather, you might need to water the plant a few times per day.

 Be consistent with how often you water your coriander.
 Don’t change your watering schedule too many times.

-Coriander can easily bolt under stressful conditions such as hot weather.
+Coriander can bolt under stressful conditions such as hot weather.

-Bolting is the process by the which the plant produces seeds prematurely.
+Bolting is the process by which the plant produces seeds too early.

-Although coriander prefers warm climates, it’s actually very resistant to cold weather.
+Although coriander prefers warm climates, it’s very resistant to cold weather.